vonwig/atomist-advisories/README.md

-# Atomist Vulnerability and Advisory DB
+# Scout Vulnerability and Advisory DB

 This repository contains private advisories to be managed as part of the Atomist Vulnerability Database.
 Information in this repository will not be part of the